philipp-spiess/philipp-spiess.github.io/content/blog/scheduling-in-react/index.md

   - `UserBlocking` (250ms timeout) for tasks that should run as the result of a user interaction (e.g. a button click).
   - `Normal` (5s timeout) for rendering non-interactive parts of the screen.
   - `Low` (10s timeout) for tasks that can be deferred but must still complete eventually (e.g. an analytics notification).
-  - `Idle` (no timeout) for tasks that do not have to run at all. (e.g. hidden offscreen content).
+  - `Idle` (no timeout) for tasks that do not have to run at all (e.g. hidden offscreen content).

   The timeouts for each priority level are necessary to make sure that lower priority work still runs even if we have so much higher priority work to do that the higher priority work could run continuously.
 In scheduling algorithms, this problem is referred to as [starvation](<https://en.wikipedia.org/wiki/Starvation_(computer_science)>).
 The timeouts give us the guarantee that every scheduled task will eventually run.
-For example, we won’t miss a single analytics notification even if we have ongoing animations in our app.
+For example, we won’t miss a single analytics notification, even if we have ongoing animations in our app.

   ➡️ With this feature, we can schedule tasks with different priorities.

 ## Scheduling in Action

 Let’s see how we can use these features to make an app feel a lot more responsive.
-To do this, we’ll take a look at [ScheduleTron 3000](https://github.com/philipp-spiess/scheduletron3000), an app I built that allows us to highlight a search term in a list of names.
+To do this, we’ll take a look at [ScheduleTron 3000](https://github.com/philipp-spiess/scheduletron3000), an app I built that allows users to highlight a search term in a list of names.
 Let’s take a look at the implementation first:

 <!-- prettier-ignore -->
 ```js